SmartDukaan set to transform the Indian mobile and electronics retail industry by re-inventing its unorganized markets | www.lokmattimes.com

 Tarun Verma, Founder, SmartDukaan said, "Our intent is to make the latest products and services accessible to the consumer regardless of the geography.
 There is a strong need to understand the way digital can merge with retail to deliver unique shopping experience."

-With its franchise network, the Company hopes to address the challenges of reach and variety constraints by empowering local shops and developing an organized direct to retail network for the brands.
+With its franchise network, the company hopes to address the challenges of reach and variety constraints by empowering local shops and developing an orgzed direct to retail network for the brands.

 With SmartDukaan, anyone can now start their own retail business and have access to the latest smart products and services for their customers.
 Moreover, anyone can now be a smart retailer with SmartDukaan just by using their app - the "SmartDukaan Partner App".The idea is to bring the possibility of more transactions through physical stores as well as SD consumer app.